-1.11.6.
+2.11.6.
 Liberate Formula

-The liberate formula migrates systems from EL clients such as AlmaLinux, CentOS 7, Oracle Linux 9, Rocky Linux 9, or even Red Hat Enterprise Linux 9 to SUSE Liberty Linux.
+The liberate formula migrates systems from EL clients such as CentOS 7 or Red Hat Enterprise Linux 9 to SUSE Liberty Linux.
 With this formula the conversion will take place during the client onboarding on Uyuni.